 Kennedy appears incredibly youthful and happy waving at the crowds on both sides as he makes his way to the quayside ceremony where the famine ships left from.
 It is hard to accept that just months later he would be cut down by an assassin’s bullet.

 The 20-minute long color video capturing the visit of President John F. Kennedy to New Ross in County Wexford in June 1963 is to be donated to the Kennedy Book and Research Archive at New Ross Library during this year’s 2021 Kennedy Summer School.
-It will be aired in full for the first time, to the public, during the Kennedy Summer School.
+It was aired in full for the first time, to the public, during the Kennedy Summer School.